eviltester/observatron/README.md

 - Click the red button [Engage the Observatron] to start automated observing
 - the button will turn green
 - Click the green button [Disengage the observatron] to finish automated observing

+Only the domain you engage observatron will have automated events logged, manual logs can be created from the notes view on any page.

 As you browse and test, you will see files download based on the configured options.